Yahziel - Puerto Rico

 At the beginning of the season, Glenmore had never picked up a baseball before.
 He joined the RuJohn Foundation in 2018 to try it out and have fun.
 Glenmore picked up the sport very quickly, becoming a standout shortstop and even earning the title of MVP at one of the clinics that the RuJohn Foundation hosts each year.
 Being able to learn the game with the proper equipment made a lasting impact on all of the children as it is hard to come by in Jamaica.

-Left by their fathers at a young age, Mariana and Luisa have faced great adversity in their lives.
-Each having only one parent who struggles to make ends meet, both girls began selling candy in the streets at a young age to help provide for their families.
-After a local league received gear from PIFB, Mariana and Luisa decided to play.
+Mariana and Luisa have faced great adversity in their lives.
+Each girl is raised by her mother, and it's a challenge to make ends meet.
+Both girls began selling candy in the streets at a young age to help provide for their families.
+After a local league received gear from PIFBS, Mariana and Luisa decided to play.
 The girls fell in love with the sport and are now able to spend time off the streets playing baseball, learning life values, having fun, and enjoying their childhood.

 Although Daisy was voted captain at the beginning of the season, it was her first time serving in a leadership role and at times she felt shy and uncertain of her ability.
 Daisy worked hard throughout the season to improve her pitching and leadership skills.
 When asked about what softball did for her confidence Daisy said, “I felt proud of myself because at first I was so afraid to make a mistake but I overcame my fears and that made me feel good about myself”.